Microsoft/azure-docs.cs-cz/articles/cognitive-services/Bing-Image-Search/quickstarts/php.md

 ---
-title: 'Rychlý start: Hledání imagí – Vyhledávání obrázků Bingu REST API a PHP'
+title: 'Quickstart: Search for images REST API and PHP - Bing Image Search'
 titleSuffix: Azure Cognitive Services
-description: Pomocí tohoto rychlého startu můžete odesílat žádosti o vyhledávání obrázků do Vyhledávání obrázků Bingu REST API pomocí PHP a přijímat odpovědi JSON.
+description: Use this quickstart to send image search requests to the Bing Image Search REST API using PHP, and receive JSON responses.
 services: cognitive-services
 documentationcenter: ''
 author: aahill